LostArtefacts/TRX/docs/trx/MIGRATING.md

    she was in no such animation. `if trx.lara.extra_anim ~= -1` is now always true, and comparing it against a number raises.
 Test the boolean:
    `if trx.lara.extra_anim then`.
-The animation number itself is no longer exposed; read `trx.lara.item.anim` if you need it.
+The animation number itself is no longer exposed; read `trx.lara.item.anim_num` if you need it.

-5. **Update scripts that compensate for `on_pickup`'s item number** The handler passes a 1-based item number, as it is documented to; it used to pass the 0-based engine index.
-A script that worked around this with `trx.items[item_num + 1]` is now off by one, and picks up the wrong item rather than failing - pass `item_num` straight through.
+5. **Update scripts that compensate for `on_pickup`'s item number** The handler passes the engine's own item number, counted from 0, as it always did.
+What changed is `trx.items`, which counts from 0 now as well, so a script that bridged the gap with `trx.items[item_num + 1]` is off by one and reaches the wrong item rather than failing - pass `item_num` straight through.

 6. **Update scripts that write to a catalog or enum**